This page is only available on desktop at this time.

 Oops!
 Something went wrong while submitting the form.

 *BMI doesn’t directly measure body fat and may not accurately reflect health for people with high muscle mass, pregnant women, children, older adults, certain ethnic groups, or those with medical conditions.
-It shouldn’t be used as the only way to assess health.The BMI calculator does not determine eligibility for weight loss treatments.
-A healthcare provider must evaluate your overall health and history to decide if treatment is right for you.
+It shouldn’t be used as the only way to assess health.The BMI calculator does not determine eligibility for weight loss medications.
+A healthcare provider must evaluate your overall health and history to decide if medication is right for you.

 Your BMI